-Is your passphrase at least two years old?
-If so, be sure to change it before you head into summer.
+Is your passphrase two or more years old?
+If so, be sure to change it as soon as possible.

-Starting September 10, passphrases for CAS-authenticated sites will automatically expire two years after they are created.
+Starting September 10, passphrases will automatically expire two years after they are created.
 This security measure will protect your valuable data against hacking and misuse.

 Now is your chance to experiment with new learning technologies.
 The university is participating in pilot trials of two technologies in order to assess their ability to support the changing needs of students and faculty.
 These trials are the first in a series of pilots to take place over a two-year period.

 To give you faster and more relevant search results on the IU Bloomington and IUPUI campus websites, UITS recently rolled out Google Custom Search (GCS).

 With a new school year starting, now is a great time to grow your tech skills.
 UITS IT Training’s fall schedule is online, offering you hundreds of learning opportunities.

 Are you looking for a chance to show off your marketing know-how, gain hands-on experience, and take advantage of leadership and networking opportunities?

 UITS IT Training and Adobe Host CS6 and Acrobat Workshops; UITS Research Technologies Fair; Save money on an Xbox through Dell and HP; and more